OpenMoonRay/openmoonray-docs/docs/moonray/maps/RemapMap.md

           | RGB = 1

-        <p class=jekyll-theme-minimal scene-class-attr-comment">Choose whether you are remapping using single values (uniform) or with separate RGB channels</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">Choose whether you are remapping using single values (uniform) or with separate RGB channels</p>

   </p>